 Phase 4 – Emergency

 .
-Deaths from malnutrition-related illness increase.
+Deaths increase, from malnutrition-related illnesses.
 Often, food can be acquired only through drastic measures like selling property, entering prostitution or selling a daughter into marriage.

-In 2020, just seven countries accounted for 75 per cent
+In 2022, just seven countries accounted for two-thirds

 Phase 5 – Catastrophe/Famine*

-In most of the country, families are out of options.
-Though people have taken every measure they can to raise funds or secure food, there is a total lack of food.
-Starvation, death, destitution, and extremely critical acute malnutrition levels are evident.
+At this stage, families are out of options throughout most of the country.
+People have taken every measure they can to raise funds or secure food.
+But there is a total lack of food.
+Starvation, death, destitution, and extremely critical acute malnutrition levels are clearly evident.

 * For Famine classification, an entire area needs to have extreme critical levels of acute malnutrition and mortality.
 Read what a Famine is and the steps involved with declaring one.

 Of the food crises identified in 2021, 10 stood out in terms of the number of people affected.
 Here are the countries/territories